vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Dark Sun |This is the calendar from the Sark Sun setting for Dungeons and Dragons|Scorch 1,1 Eberron| This is the calendar from the Eberron setting for Dungeons and Dragons | Zarantyr 1, 998 YK Exandrian |This is the calendar from the Exandria setting for Dungeons and Dragons | Horisal 1, 812 P.D.
+Forgotten Realms: Harptos | This is the calendar used across Faerun in the Forgotten Realms | Hammer 1, 1495 DR
 Golarian: Pathfinder 1E | This is the calendar from the Pathfinder 1E game | Abadius 1, 4710 AR
 Golarian: Pathfinder 2E | This is the calendar from the Pathfinder 2E game | Abadius 1, 4710 AR
-Greyhawk | This is the calendar from the Greyhawk setting for Dungeons and Dragons | Needfest 1, 591 cy Harptos | This is the calendar used across Faerun in the Forgotten Realms | Hammer 1, 1495 DR
+Greyhawk | This is the calendar from the Greyhawk setting for Dungeons and Dragons | Needfest 1, 591 cy
-Traveller: Imperial Calendar|This is the Imperial calendar used for the Traveller game system|1, 1000 Warhammer | This is the calendar used by the Imperium in the Fantasy Warhammer game | Hexenstag 1, 2522
+Traveller: Imperial Calendar|This is the Imperial calendar used for the Traveller game system|1, 1000
+Warhammer: Imperial Calendar | This is the calendar used by the Imperium in the Fantasy Warhammer game | Hexenstag 1, 2522

 All of these calendars can be further customized after they are loaded.
 They are here to provide a simple starting point for your game.